The fragility of life and the inevitability of death, all in a day’s work with Jeanne Mordoj in residency at Hackney City Farm.

 This was the first time that the farm has hosted a resident artist.
 They generously welcomed Jeanne and Tom into their yards and let them turn their education classroom into a studio for 10 days.

-The Southbank’s Purcell Room was also used by Jeanne earlier in August as a 4 day wall based residency while she developed the huge drawings that feature in the second version of La Poème, Grand Format.
+The Southbank’s Purcell Room was also used by Jeanne earlier in August as a four-day wall-based residency while she developed the huge drawings that feature in the second version of La Poème, Grand Format.

 Jeanne is an Associate Artist at Crying Out Loud.
-These residencies are part of her ongoing development of a new piece which will be premiered in 2016/17.
+These residencies are part of her ongoing development of a new piece which premiered in 2016/17.

 Many thanks to Hackney City Farm and the Southbank for use of their spaces, to Ben Steele for his photography and film, and to KCI and the Institut français for the financial support.